tinythings/sysinspect/docs/tutorial/profiles_tutor.rst

 Profile files have a canonical ``name`` inside the file.
 The filename is only storage.

+New profiles are written with lowercase filenames by default, but the index can still point at any existing filename and that filename will continue to work unchanged.

 For example, a profile file looks like this:

 .. code-block:: yaml